JohnHarlepas/nodeMYSQL_Mar13/README.md

 In this project, I created an Amazon-like storefront with MySQL .
 The app will take in orders from customers and deplete stock from the store's inventory.
 My app is also capable of tracking product sales across a store's departments and then provide a summary of the highest-grossing departments in the store.

-Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.
+I made sure to save and require the MySQL and Inquirer npm packages in  files--the app will need them for data input and storage.

 ## List of Technologies used